Last Updated on February 20, 2021 by Diane Hoffmaster

 My husband and I both have degrees in microbiology.
 While I haven’t done much with my degree since having kids, I feel it is important to share our love of science with our children.
 Personally, I don’t have a lot of faith in the ability of the public school system to prepare my kids for college.

-Unfortunately, I can’t afford private school and would probably strangle my children if forced to home school them so it is off to public school they go.
-We frequently do easy science experiments at home and have an extensive collection of books to help us come up with new ideas.
+Unfortunately, I can't afford private school and would probably strangle my children if forced to home school them so it is off to public school they go.
+We frequently do easy science activities at home and have an extensive collection of books to help us come up with new ideas.
 Here is a very easy science experiment that you can do at home.

 To build our Winogradsky Column, we followed the directions from The Science Education Resource Center.
-This is EASY, you and your kids can do this together and have fun while learning something totally cool!
+This is EASY, you and your kids can do this together and have fun while learning something totally cool.

 For this experiment, you are building a Winogradsky column which is a simple device for culturing a large variety of microorganisms.
-It was invented by Sergei Winogradsky and contains pond mud and water mixed with a carbon source such as newspaper, blackened marshmallows or egg-shells.
+It was invented by Sergei Winogradsky and contains pond mud and water mixed with a carbon source such as newspaper, blackened marshmallows or eggshells.

 NOTE: The column is a rough mixture of ingredients so exact measurements are not critical.